fritzalbrecht/flask-app-with-auth/README.md

 # Deploy Python Flask App with SAML Authenticatoin
 ---

 This repo features a very simple Flask app that demonstrates a successful usage of SAML authentication using a Google Workspace app for SAML authentication.
+Please note the SAML app is only configured to allow sign ons for user from the @fritzalbrecht.com domain.
 The webapp is hosted at:

 https://flaskapp.fritzalbrecht.com